FAQ: Regex and Page Settings

 - Ask your engineering team to whitelist Userpilot on your domain.

 - Check our developer docs to understand what goes in and out of a client’s network.

-What happens if a user closes the browser without engaging with the experience?
+What happens if a user closes the browser without engaging with the flow?

-If a user does not engage with an experience during the first visit to a page, three things can happen:
+If a user does not engage with a flow during the first visit to a page, three things can happen:

-- the experience displays again when that user returns to the same page
+- the flow displays again when that user returns to the same page

-- the experience displays up to 3 more times (the first visit plus three more) if the user does not engage at all
+- the flow displays up to 3 more times (the first visit plus three more) if the user does not engage at all

-- if the user does not engage after a total of 4 visits, the experience is set to Dismiss for that user (i.e. the user does not see it again)
+- if the user does not engage after a total of 4 visits, the flow is set to dismiss for that user (i.e. the user does not see it again)

-Is it normal to encounter a small delay when there is a page change in my experience?
+Is it normal to encounter a small delay when there is a page change in my flow?

 Yes, loading delays after a page change are normal.
-That's because experiences are designed with two display features:
+That's because flows are designed with two display features: